Special Education in West Chicago

 In addition, related services including Speech and Language Therapy and Social Worker counseling are also provided.
 We work closely with SASED who provide Occupational and Physical Therapy, and other services as needed.

 We have several self contained classrooms, a Preschool Instructional Classroom, English and Bilingual Primary Instructional Classrooms and an Instructional Classroom at Leman Middle School for students with more significant needs.
-In addtion, some students have needs that can not be met in these settings so these students travel to specialized programs outside of this district.
+In addition, some students have needs that can not be met in these settings so these students travel to specialized programs outside of this district.

 Special Education Services